Robogators/TrashTrek/README.md

 4. Log on with your account.
 5. Go to https://github.com/Robogators/TrashTrek
 6. On the lower right side of the page you will have a link to "Clone in Desktop" - Click it to map the Robogators Repository to your computer.
+   Set up a local path on your computer that you will remember.
+This is where your files will be stored.
    Now every time you open your GitHub Application you can click "Sync" and you will get all changes submitted by other contributers.